A Simple Skincare Routine for Mature Skin TypesNovember 24, 2021

 STEP 6: Incorporate a Face Mask

 Face masks are a great way to flood your skin with benefits in a short amount of time.
-When anti-aging is a concern, we recommend Lancôme Advanced Génifique Hydrogel Melting Mask.
-Formulated with bifidus extract and structured with a hydrogel matrix, the mask eaves skin feeling smooth and looking youthful and radiant after just ten minutes of use.
+If anti-aging is a concern, we recommend Garnier Green Labs Hyalu-Melon Replumping Serum Mask.
+Formulated with hyaluronic acid and watermelon extract, the mask intensely hydrates dry skin and replumps the complexion to leave you looking youthful and radiant after just five minutes of use.

 STEP 7: Add Retinol to Your Arsenal

 If you're not using a retinol yet, now is the time to start.
 “Retinol can deliver increased collagen production at prescription strength, improve tone and even texture,” says board-certified dermatologist and Skincare.com consultant Dr. Ted Lain.
-Try using the SkinCeuticals Retinol 0.3 if you’re new to the ingredient.
-As soon as your skin is used to it, you can eventually work all the way up to Retinol 1.0.
+Try using the L’Oréal Paris Revitalift Pressed Night Cream with Retinol + Niacinamide if you’re new to the ingredient.
+Retinol can be irritating to the skin so incorporating it into your routine within a moisturizing cream can help your skin build up a tolerance without any serious side effects.
 (Editor’s note: Retinol can cause skin sensitivity to sunlight, so be sure to apply it during evening hours only.
 During daytime hours, apply broad-spectrum SPF 30 or higher and take additional sun protection measures.)